yassinehaimouch/Inventory-Manager/README.md

 1. Open your terminal or command prompt.

-2. Navigate to the `code-challenge-backend` directory:
+2. Navigate to the `code-challenge-backend/src` directory:

     ```bash
-    cd code-challenge-backend
+    cd code-challenge-backend/src
     ```

 3. Run the following command to start the project: